Address: Radisson Blu Hotel, Sjøgata 7 Sjøgata 7, 9008 Tromsø

 • Beautiful Northern Lights video shown on the coach

 • Hot chocolate, coffee, tea and a sweet local cake (lefse)

-• Access to high-resolution photos taken on the tour rom the base station available from our web page (choose "YOUR PHOTOS" from the manu bar).
+• High-resolution photos from the tour for sale from our web page (choose "YOUR PHOTOS" from the manu bar).

 • About 20 warm overalls for use during the stay at the Base Station